hel-mefe/Nginx-similar-webserver-42/README.md

 - **Socket Programming**: Master the art of establishing connections, transmitting data, and managing communication channels between clients and servers.
 - **HTTP/1.1 Protocol**: Explore HTTP methods, headers, status codes, and message formats to interpret and construct HTTP messages accurately.
-- **Request-Response Cycle**: Understand the heartbeat of web communication, from client requests to server processing and response delivery.
+- **Request-response lifecycle**: Understand the heartbeat of web communication, from client requests to server processing and response delivery.

 ## Getting Started